akka/akka/akka-docs/rst/java/remoting.rst

 Without mutual authentication only the peer that actively establishes a connection (TLS client side) checks if the passive side (TLS server side) sends over a trusted certificate.
 With the flag turned on, the passive side will also request and verify a certificate from the connecting peer.

+Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by by compromising any node with certificates issued by the same internal PKI tree.

 To prevent man-in-the-middle attacks you should enable this setting.
 For compatibility reasons it is still set to 'off' per default.